vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance_manual.md

     If vCenter Server is managed by an embedded Platform Services Controller, press Enter at each prompt without entering anything.

 5. Enter **y** if the vCenter Server certificate thumbprint is legitimate.
+5. Enter the root password of the new version of the appliance.
 6. To automatically upgrade the vSphere Integrated Containers plug-in for vSphere Client, enter `y` at the prompt to `Upgrade VIC UI Plugin`.

     **NOTE**: If you enter `n` to skip the plug-in upgrade, for example because you have multiple appliances of a different version, you can upgrade the plug-in later.
 You can see version information about the plug-in and the appliance in the Summary tab of the vSphere Integrated Containers plug-in.